Get on Board: Membership

 State Junior Members - New Hampshire "State Junior" membership for a relative of a Member is set at a one time enrollment fee of $30 with no annual dues for ages birth to 18 (no documentation required).
 At age 18, the individual is eligible to become a Regular Member by submitting an application with documentation and paying the fees and annual dues.
 There will be an option to remain a New Hampshire State Junior Member until age 25.
 At the age of 35 the Member has the option of becoming a Life Member by submitting the proper Life Membership fees.

 Start by collecting documentation to prove that you are descended from a passenger on the Mayflower voyage of 1620.
 (The template here can help you keep track.)
 If a member of your family (past or present) has joined this or another state Society, you will have a head-start in the process of proving your lineage.
-You may request a copy of your family member’s lineage papers from the Society of which he or she was a member for a nominal fee.
+You may request a copy of your family member’s lineage papers from the General Society.
+The General Society also has a Mayflower Lineage Match Service available to help you to determine what portion of your Mayflower lineage has already been documented in a previously approved application.

 Membership in the Society of Mayflower Descendants in the State of New Hampshire, requires that parentage in each generation be supported by primary or secondary sources.
 Primary sources are preferable, as they include contemporary records of birth, baptism, or death; land or census records; family bibles; court records; and pension records.